datajerk/ctf-write-ups/boot2root2020/bobby_boi/README.md

 [Most of] these CTFs require that you figure out the remote libc version and download it for your exploits.
 It gets really old, so I automated it.
 The `libc_index = 0` gets incremented if the _guessed_ libc fails to spawn a shell.
 The `while True:` is the main loop that _tries_ each _guessed_ version of libc, usually the first one is correct.

-The line `binary.symbols['vuln'] = 0x0040124a` adds a symbol to the symbol table so that I can reference this address by name.
-This binary was stripped.
+The line `binary.symbols['vuln'] = 0x0040124a` adds a symbol to the symbol table so that I can reference this address by name--this binary was stripped.

 `canary` is set to the value we already brute forced.